cybericdata/gos/README.md

 ## Data Collection:

-#### Develop and implement web scraping scripts to collect data from various online sources relevant to gender equality and women's empowerment;
+#### Develop and implement web scraping scripts to collect data from various online sources;

 #### Ensure data collected is accurate, up-to-date, and relevant.